 Use a piece of floss about 12 inches long.
 Use the floss threader to get the floss under the wire.
 Slide the floss up and down along the tooth surface.
 When the tooth is clean, the floss will “squeak” as you slide it up and down along the tooth surface.
 Be very careful to not pull with too much force on your archwire.

 |1.
 Carefully pull waxed floss between wire and braces.||2.
 Floss carefully around the gum area.|

 Flossing is important and should be done every day.
 Yes, this can be a pain with braces, but Dr. Black will show you how to do it so you can keep it up at home.
 Remember that consistent brushing and flossing will result in a great orthodontic smile!

 Using these daily flossing techniques will help keep your smile beautiful for many, many years.
 Flossing is only one part of the equation, however, as you must continue to brush and use proper oral rinses to keep your mouth health.
-If you’re wondering how to brush effectively with braces, or what kind of rinse we recommend, check out more in this series of “Keeping Your Braces Clean.”
+If you’re wondering how to brush effectively with braces, or what kind of rinse we recommend, check out our “Cleaning and Caring for Your Braces” page.

 If you follow these tips for proper daily cleaning, your smile will be fresh and your braces will shine.
 If you have any questions, or if any problems come up, please call us.
 We are always happy to help in any way we can.